The Kingston Men's Shed is an early member of the Australian Men's Shed Association located at Gormley Drive off Summerleas Road.

 This commitment to the partnership is ongoing with the erection of a sheltered space for barbeques and the levelling and clearance of a storage site at the bottom of the block the next jobs on the list.

 Towards the end of 2010 our efforts at fund raising were finally successful when we were given a grant of approximately $45,000 by the Tasmanian Development Fund for the construction and fit out of a 10M x 8M colorbond shed.

 This was a big step forward but all did not go exactly according to plan.
 Inexperience in these matters had caused us to underestimate just how much the fit out would cost.
 As always the devil is in the detail.
 Progress was slower than planned as additional funds were raised to cover the extras we needed.
 However, to our great advantage this phase coincided with the move of the High School to its new site.
 The Principal and Staff, on the basis of our success with the mentoring program, very generously donated to the Shed equipment and furniture that the school no longer required.
 This provided a very sound foundation for the future of the Shed.

 Once opened the new Shed developed rapidly, underlining the need for such a place in the community.
 In six months the membership more than trebled and now stands at 25 regular attendees who all take an active part in what the Shed has to offer.
 Others support the work of the Shed in cash or kind but don’t participate in any of the activities.

 As part of the new development and the increasing complexity of what is happening in each area, the Shed and the Garden have become separate autonomous units, each responsible for its own administration and finance, but remaining as members of the Association for matters such as public liability insurance and reclaiming GST.

-The Shed is organised by a committee of eight , but all members have an equal say in matters of importance.
+The Shed is organised by a committee of seven , but all members have an equal say in matters of importance.